 Image Brightness, Contrast, Saturation and Hue are all adjusted in the same manner.
 For each video compensation you can set from among eleven levels ranged from -5 to +5.
-The default setting is zero for each adjustment.

-You may press preview to fine-tune the image and see what affect the setting will have on the image.
+You may press preview to fine-tune the image and see what effect the setting will have on the image.
 When the image is acceptable, press save to store the image settings, or restore to recall the original settings.
-If settings are changed without saving, they will be used until the next system start-up.